LZUFE-Machine-Learning/A-Hausdorff-Guided-Deep-Learning-Approach-for-Motion-Monitoring-of-Rotating-Arctic-Ice-Floes/README.md

 The source code is implemented in **PyTorch**, with training and testing pipelines designed to reproduce the results reported in our manuscript submitted.

-**System-specific notes**

-The codes were executed in PyCharm 2023.2.5 or later, and tested on Windows 10 using Python 3.11.10 with PyTorch 1.6 (CUDA 11.8).

 ### **Requirements**

 Please ensure the following dependencies are installed: